Joe Cheng

-Joseph Cheng, (鄭元暢 (郑元畅, Zhèng Yuánchàng)) (born 19 June 1982) is a Taiwanese model, actor and singer.
+Joseph Cheng (鄭元暢 (郑元畅, Zhèng Yuánchàng), born 19 June 1982) is a Taiwanese model, actor and singer.
 Although he started his career as a model, Cheng is well known for his role as Jiang Zhishu in Taiwanese drama serial version of Japanese manga Itazura Na Kiss, It Started with a Kiss.
 Cheng has gained much recognition as an actor in most parts of Asia, particularly Taiwan, China, Hong Kong, Singapore, Philippines and Japan.
 Cheng released his debut EP, Sing a Song, in October 2009.
-The title of the EP as well as its title track is a play on the third word in his name, Chang (暢) as a homophone of the word "Sing" (唱) in Chinese.

 Early life

 Joe Cheng, who was previously (prior to 2005) known as Bryan Cheng, grew up in Beitun District, Taichung, Taiwan.
 Since his parents' divorce when he was in primary school, he has lived with his father.
 He also has an elder sister, who lives with their mother.

 Acting career

 Cheng began his career in the entertainment industry with Catwalk Modelling Agency.
 He reportedly achieved success as a model within one year of signing.
-Cheng is based in Taiwan and also counts China, Hong Kong and Japan as his main target markets.
+Cheng is based in Taiwan and also counts China, Hong Kong, and Japan as his main target markets.

 As a model, Cheng was featured in several music videos, including one of Heavenly King Jacky Cheung's.
 In 2003, he took on the role of the second male lead in The Rose, a Taiwanese drama serial which also starred Taiwanese girl band S.H.E and renowned actress Cecilia Yip.
 It was this role that kick-started his acting career.
-Following his rising popularity and the success of his first acting role, Cheng was asked to make a guest appearance as Lucifer in Taiwanese boyband Energy’s first-ever idol drama, Dance with Michael, in the same year.
+Following his rising popularity and the success of his first acting role, Cheng was asked to make a guest appearance as Lucifer in Taiwanese boyband Energy's first-ever idol drama, Dance with Michael, in the same year.
 Cheng starred as the main lead in two dramas, Nine-ball and Magic Ring in 2004.
 Although these two serials achieved lukewarm success, Cheng took the role of the main lead in It Started with a Kiss in the following year.
 This serial achieved high ratings in Taiwan and was popular with audiences throughout Asia.
 Cheng's popularity rose tremendously as a result.
 It Started with a Kiss was also Cheng's first collaboration with actress Ariel Lin.
 The two, who are often touted as one of Taiwan's most compatible on-screen couples, paired up again in the 2007 sequel to It Started with a Kiss, They Kiss Again; as well as Love or Bread (2008) which is unrelated to the Kiss series.
-Cheng has starred in numerous drama serials produced in Taiwan,China and Japan, but remains most well known for his roles in The Rose and the Kiss series.
+Cheng has starred in numerous drama serials produced in Taiwan, China, and Japan, but remains most well known for his roles in The Rose and the Kiss series.